OpenJDK Community Innovators' Challenge

 Resources

-We are running the Challenge in the open.
-Work on proposals and projects will be done transparently, and all entries and projects must be contributed under the Sun Contributor Agreement.
-Discussion about the Challenge takes place on the challenge-discuss (at) openjdk.java.net mailing list.
+The Challenge was run in the open.
+Work on proposals and projects was required to be done transparently, and all entries and projects were contributed under the Sun Contributor Agreement.
+Discussion about the Challenge took place on the challenge-discuss (at) openjdk.org mailing list.